AJChapman/acthpa-website/site/info/weather-resources.md

 ---
-title: "Weather"
+title: "Weather Resources"
 description: Links to some useful weather resources
 ---

-The "Wind Talkers" tab shows the current conditions and trends at our local sites.
+The [Wind Talkers] show the current conditions and trends at our most commonly used local sites.
 The links below are to websites used by numerous pilots to access local weather conditions:

 * [Bureau of Meteorology (BOM)]
 * [Weatherzone] - [iPhone App][Weatherzone iPhone App] / [Android App][Weatherzone Android App]